XtraKrispi/the-power-of-purity/slides.md

 ## Back to our example

-The Haskell version of the function we saw before looks like:
+The Haskell version of the function we saw at the beginning looks like:

 ```haskell
   increment :: Int -> Int